MarianaEel/Hospital-Management/README.md

 ## Data Fields
 Check the ERD:  Hospital DB - ERD with colored entities (UML notation)

+## How to use
+- Local
+  - Run hospital.db first, then post request to http://127.0.0.1:5000/staffs, or use test_api to check if the local server is running correctly.

 ## File Structure
 |   Hospital DB - ERD with colored entities (UML notation).pdf